AMID Logo E-BAY Logo

 Australian and New Zealand quarantine regulations

-All conditions prescribed for international shipping from the USA by the Quarantine and Customs Authorities must be met before any international shipping cargo can be removed from a terminal or breakbulk depot.
+All conditions prescribed by the quarantine and customs authorities for global transportation must be met before any freight can be removed from a terminal or breakbulk depot.

 General